1. DISEASE/DISORDER:

 Common adverse effects of NSAID use:

-COX-2 selective NSAIDs have fewer GI side effects.3 In patients with increased GI risk, either a COX-2 selective agent or a non-selective agent with co-prescription of a proton pump inhibitor for gastroprotection may be considered.
-However, all NSAIDs, both non-selective and COX-2 selective agents, should be used with caution in patients with cardiovascular risk factors.5 The risks increase with higher doses and longer dosing periods.
-A black box warning currently exists on all NSAIDs for cardiovascular events & GI ulcers/bleeding.
+COX-2 selective NSAIDs have lower risk of GI side effects.16 In patients with increased GI risk, a COX-2 selective agent can be used to decrease risk, or a proton pump inhibitor can be added as a first line agent in the prevention of NSAID induced gastrointestinal injuries.17 However, all NSAIDs, both non-selective and COX-2 selective agents, should be used with caution in patients with cardiovascular risk factors.14 The risks increase with higher doses and longer dosing periods.
+A black box warning currently exists on all NSAIDs for cardiovascular events & GI ulcers/bleeding.18

 Toxicity

-- Ingestions of less than 100 mg/kg of most NSAIDs are unlikely to cause significant symptoms in adults.
+- Ingestions of less than 100 mg/kg of most NSAIDs are unlikely to cause significant harm, and most patients respond well to symptomatic management.20

-- Ingestions greater than approximately 400 mg/kg can cause severe symptoms; usually this is related to an increased anion gap.
+- Ingestions greater than approximately 400 mg/kg can cause severe multisystem affects including GI, renal, CNS depression, and anion gap metabolic acidosis.

 - Renal failure and renal papillary necrosis are rare and occur most often in patients with decreased effective arterial volume, underlying renal dysfunction, or excessive overdose.